Introduction: How to Laser Cut at Duke

 Once you have your drawing or sketch open in Adobe Illustrator, you have to format it for laser cutting.
 When the laser cutter's software reads files, it looks for very specifically formatted drawings.
 If the drawing isn't correctly formatted, the laser cutter won't interpret it correctly.

-When cutting in the POD, a lab manager or TA will typically handle this and all following steps for you.
+When cutting in the POD or Foundry, a lab manager or TA will typically take care of this and all following steps for you.
+When cutting in the POD or Foundry, you typically only need to provide a TA with a flash drive with your cutting file and they will take care of the rest of the process.
 However, if you choose to cut in the CoLab or the Ruby, you'll have to do these yourself (although the staff are always happy to help you!), so it's good to know how to do it.

-First, change all of the lines in your drawing to a width of 0.001.
+First, change all of the lines in your drawing to a width of 0.001 pt.

 Second, change the color of your lines to correspond to their function.
-Lines that you'd like cut should be red (RGB 255, 0, 0); lines that you'd like engraved should be black (RGB 0, 0, 0).
+Lines that you'd like cut should be red -- RGB Red 255, Green 0, Blue 0 -- and lines that you'd like engraved should be black -- RGB Red 0, Green 0, Blue 0.
 If you'd like to engrave an entire area, the area should be black.

 Step 3: Using the Print Dialog